Analogous-Structures-Labs/markdown-embed-code/README.md

 # markdown-embed-code

+Forked from [https://github.com/tokusumi/readme-code-testing](https://github.com/tokusumi/readme-code-testing) and partially rewritten with some fixes, some features added, some removed.

 Allows you to "import" code into your markdown files from elsewhere in your repository without having to manually copy and paste.
 Supports code blocks in any language.
 Your original markdown file(s) will be overwritten with the rendered content.